Valles Mines, Missouri, U S A

 Mina 1965

-"It's funny how Bill and I met during the war.
-I mean, I was assigned to a field hospital with no patients yet and
+"It's funny how I met Bill during the war.
+We were in England of course before the landing and I met, I mean, I was assigned to a field hospital with no patients - yet - and

-he was assigned to an army with a General Staff Headquarters and no soldiers yet.
+he was assigned to an army with a General Staff Headquarters and no soldiers.
 Or so I thought.
 He had already

 met Patton but he was sworn to secrecy.
-Turns out he spent a lot of time
+Turns out later on the Continent he would spent a lot of time

-trying to track where our unit was for months and how I was doing in a front line combat field hospital.
+trying to track where my hospital unit was and how I was doing in a front line combat field hospital but I didn't know.

 He had trained for battle.
 I was a volunteer.
 Well, they gave me $200 a month later.

-Never thought in a million years that I would end up marrying him after the war."
+Never thought at the time that I would end up marrying him after the war."

-"So we Red Cross women were bivouacked together but we weren't deployed, eveyone was just waiting for the
+"So where this all started was we Red Cross women were bivouacked together but we weren't deployed, everyone was just waiting for the

 invasion and we were running out of, should I say, supplies we needed and I heard no one was listening at